keptn/keptn.github.io/content/docs/0.7.x/automated_operations/action-provider/index.md

 keywords: [0.7.x-automated-operations]
 ---

-Depending on the action that should be executed in course of a remediation (or operational) workflow, a corresponding action-provider must be deployed.
+Depending on the action that should be executed in course of a remediation (or operational), a corresponding action-provider must be deployed.
 This action-provider receives a Keptn event, performs its action, and notifies Keptn about the execution.

 To plug-in an action-provider into a remediation, the remediation config must be extended by an action supported by the provider.
-Consequently, Keptn - as control plane and responsible for orchestrating the remediation workflow - can send out the proper event for the action-provider.
+Consequently, Keptn - as control plane and responsible for orchestrating the remediation - can send out the proper event for the action-provider.

 ## Unleash Action-Provider